jkominek/x16expansion/README.md

 motherboard, not up as one might assume.
 The footprint is designed assuming the front of the cartridge case will face UP.

-The cart has more of the board edge defined, included in an internal hole.
+The cart has more of the board edge defined, including an internal hole.
 There are also a number of keep out zones defined, for places where the case comes into contact with the PCB for retention purposes.